Krishna1694/AI-Assistant/Readme.md

-# Lumos - Your Personal Voice Assistant
+# Zion - Your Personal Voice Assistant

-**Lumos** is a Jarvis-inspired, AI-powered voice assistant built to help you with daily tasks through speech recognition and speech synthesis.
+**Zion** is a Jarvis-inspired, AI-powered voice assistant built to help you with daily tasks through speech recognition and speech synthesis.
 It integrates powerful machine learning models for speech-to-text transcription and offers voice-based interactions with various commands.

 ## Current Capabilities